 We have updated the Non-Profit Booth Policy.
 Please read through the new policy (below).
-We are now accepting applications for Non-Profit Booths.
-To apply, please fill out the form below.
-Booth space will be available on Saturday mornings, April 6 through November 23.
+We are not currently accepting applications for Non-Profit Booths for the 2020 season.
+Please check back for more information in March of 2020.

 Sister Cities Grove Non-Profit Booth Policy

 On Saturday mornings, during the hours of the Durham Farmers’ Market, Durham Central Park allows a limited number of non-profit organizations to have information tables in the park’s Sister Cities Grove area.
 In order to maintain the relaxed and casual atmosphere of the market as well as provide non-profit groups the opportunity to share their message with the community, we have developed policies for this space.

 A DCP staff member is on site every Saturday to ensure that the policies are followed, questions answered, and to help when needed.

 - Only 501c3 non-profit organizations may have tables/booths.
 In order to qualify, we require that you show your 501c3 status documentation.